-The library moved here in 1897 when its collection outgrew the Capitol.
-See the Great Hall which takes your breath away with its tile mosaics and marble sculptures.
+In 1897, when the library’s collection outgrew the Capitol, the collection was moved across the street to the Thomas Jefferson Building.
+The Great Hall takes your breath away with its tile mosaics and marble sculptures.

 This is the world’s largest library with more than 165 million pieces housed in a number of buildings in the area.
 The library began in 1800.
 When the Capitol burned in 1814, the original collection was destroyed.

-President Thomas Jefferson offered Congress his personal library.
-It contained 6,487 books, the largest personal collection in the US in 1815.
+In 1815, President Thomas Jefferson offered Congress his personal library.
+It contained 6,487 books, the largest personal collection in the US at the time.
 The books were the foundation for today’s great national library.
 An 1851 fire destroyed over half of the original books.
 Efforts are underway to replace the destroyed books and reassemble the original Jefferson library.

 To the north of the Library of Congress is the Supreme Court.
 It looks like a Greek temple.
 Its doors weigh 13,000 pounds.